Why It Works

 1 large stalk celery (about 2 ounces; 55g), cut into large pieces

 1/2 fennel bulb, sliced (about 4 ounces; 115g) (optional)

 4 (8-ounce; 225g) pieces center-cut boneless, skinless salmon fillet

 1 tablespoon minced shallot from 1 small (1-ounce; 30g) shallot

 2 tablespoons (30ml) fresh juice from 1 lemon

 2 tablespoons (30ml) extra-virgin olive oil

 In a large saucepan, combine 1 quart (1L) cold water with lemon juice, leek or onion, celery, fennel (if using), thyme and/or dill, bay leaf, and a large pinch of salt.

-Meanwhile, for the Yogurt Sauce: In a medium bowl, stir together yogurt, shallot, dill, lemon juice, olive oil, and coriander seed.
+Meanwhile, for the Yogurt Sauce: In a medium bowl, stir together yogurt, shallot, dill, lemon juice, olive oil, and ground coriander seeds.
 Season with salt and pepper.